x27/CFT/HOWTOCRYPTO.md

 **12.** We will need to buy at least $5USD of Tron TRX to cover the transfer and fees/commissions.
 Because we are purchasing such a small amount, the options will be very limited and expensive.
 The process will probably include entering your complete details (email+email verification - check Spam box, name, full address) and verifying your ID with an official ID and selfie.
+If and when you are asked about your identity, they may also ask why you are buying the crypto.
+We can answer by way of elimination: We are not going to trade with it, and we are not going to buy NFT.
+So the answer that is left is for dApps, or something like that.
 This process takes a couple of minutes.

 ![Verify your ID](img/crypto8.jpg)